Severance Pay and Labor Settlement in Colombia: How They Are Calculated and How to Claim Them

 - Indemnity for dismissal without just cause (only if applicable)

 Each of these items has its own formula.
-We'll go through them one by one.
+Let's look at them one by one.

-Severance equals one month of salary for each year of work.
+Severance payments are equivalent to one month of salary for every year of work.
 The exact formula is:

-The base salary for severance includes transportation allowance if you receive it (more on this below).
-It does not include voluntary bonuses, occasional overtime, or travel allowances.
+The base salary for severance includes the transportation allowance if you receive it (more on this below).
+It does not include voluntary bonuses, occasional overtime, or travel expenses.

-The important part: the employer doesn't give you the severance directly each year.
-They are required to deposit it in a Severance Fund before February 14 of the following year.
-The most well-known funds are Porvenir, Protección, Colfondos, Skandia, and the FNA (National Savings Fund, for public employees).
+The important thing: the employer does not give you the severance directly each year.
+They are required to deposit it into a Severance Fund (Fondo de Cesantías) before February 14th of the following year.
+The most well-known funds are Porvenir, Protección, Colfondos, Skandia, and the FNA (Fondo Nacional del Ahorro, for public employees).
 When the contract ends, you can withdraw the accumulated balance immediately.

-While you're employed, you can only withdraw partial severance for three things: home purchase or improvement, payment of formal studies (yours, your spouse's, or your children's), or if you've been unemployed for 90+ days after resigning.
-For any partial withdrawal you need a certification from your employer and the corresponding supporting documents.
+While you are employed, you can only withdraw partial severance for three things: buying or improving a home, paying for formal studies (for you, your spouse, or your children), or if you have been unemployed for 90+ days after resigning.
+For any partial withdrawal, you need a certification from the employer and the corresponding supporting documents.

 When the contract ends, the process is simpler than it seems: